crystallabs/RO4R/README.md

 # RO4R - Remote Objects for Ruby 2.4+

+RO4R - clone of our Ruby RPC library that has been in production use since 2007.

 ## Supported Ruby versions

 Supports all Ruby versions from 2.4 above, in all combinations of client and server versions.